 3. Come with a bike, blades, or other means of mobility that allows us to place you as needed on the course.

 4. Respect the Marshal Captain and do not request a special post as this really slows down the process for everyone.

 1. Be proactive and take ownership of your assigned area.
 Move debris off the course etc.

-2. Be friendly and firm with our fellow park users — ask rec riders to move left into the rec lane for their safety; leash dogs for their protection.
+2. Be firm but friendly with our fellow park users — ask riders who are not racing to move to the edge of the roadway for their safety (do not direct cyclists into the rec/jogging lane), ask runners to move into the joggers/rec lane and ask dog owners to leash dogs for their protection.

 The Board thanks you for your commitment to CRCA and for making sure the club delivers a fun and safe racing environment.